-You’ve done it!
-You have completed a triathlon.
-It was an amazing and unique experience that has you thinking: Now what?
+You’ve done it, you completed a triathlon!
+Your amazing and unique experience has you thinking: Now what?

 When upping the distance, many triathletes increase the number of workouts they do per week.
 They will add in 1 to 2 extra workouts per discipline.
 While this is great if your schedule and body allows, many will find that they are scrambling to squeeze something into every break they have and forget about recovery.
 Recovery does not necessarily mean doing nothing, but it does mean having days where you operate at 30% – 50% volume and intensity.
 Set your recovery week to be every 3 – 4 weeks.
 A good option for recovery days are activities like yoga, aqua jogging, or thai chi.